Welcome to third and final part of our three part blog series on Yoni Egg Practice to enhance your sex life and improve your pelvic muscles.

 Below is a brief explanation of some of the mot common crystals that yoni eggs are made from:

 Nephrite Jade – This crystal communicates with the Heart chakra.
 Nephrite jade is often referred to as the stone of dreams and is considered a deeply restorative crystal.
 Energetically it balances the water of the body and therefore is beneficial for the entire system, but especially for the kidneys and female reproductive system.
 A grounding, healing, calming and overall healing stone.

 Rose Quartz – This crystal is often referred to as the Love Stone and this is because it corresponds strongly to the Heart chakra.
 It is often thought of a feminine stone because of its emotionally healing and gentle properties, it helps dissolve the barriers and blockages we have against feeling, giving and receiving the energy of love.
 It is an excellent stone for nourishing love and the ability to receive love.

 Black Obsidian – Obsidian is a very transformative and protective stone.
-A powerful ally for releasing trauma and emotions stored in the body, especially in the pelvis.
+A powerful ally for releasing past negative events and emotions stored in the body, especially in the pelvis.
 Obsidian helps to promote the release of negative energy and is powerfully protective.

 When choosing a yoni egg it is essential that you buy from a reputable seller.
 Under no circumstances must you use a crystal that is not specifically sold as a Yoni Egg.
 This because chemicals, dyes and artificial fillers are regularly used during the manufacturing process of many decorative crystals sold on the market.
 A true yoni egg will be a natural stone that is purely polished and drilled.